azizbabu/movie-system/readme.md

 ## About Movie System

-Movie System is a API that is used to build a movie system.
+Movie System is a application of API that is used to build a movie system.
 It makes easy way to build movie.
 Here we used <a href="https://github.com/digitaldreams/laracrud">Laracrud</a> ,<a href="https://github.com/dingo/api">Dingo</a>  and <a href="https://laravel.com/docs/5.6/passport">Laravel Password</a>  APIs that allows strong authentication with easy CRUD system corresponding to movies.

 Movie System is accessible, yet powerful, providing tools needed for large, robust movie applications.